Weak equilibria of a mean-field market model under asymmetric information: Construction of mean-field equilibrium

 We are now allowed to introduce a limit in distribution of a subsequence of \eqref{eqn: tight sequence}, which we still denote $(\Theta^n)_n$; such limit takes the form \eqref{eqn: weak limit thetan}.
 As discussed in Remark \ref{rmk: problem compatibility condition}, in order to introduce the optimal control problems for the typical standard agent and the typical informed agent, we need to guarantee the compatibility condition between $(\eta^{p,\infty},\binf,w^{p,\infty},\chi^{p,\winf})$ and the filtration generated by the weak limit $(\eta^{p,\infty},\binf,w^{p,\infty},\chi^{p,\winf},X^{p,\infty})$.
 This property does not hold in general, because of the presence of $X^{p,\infty}$ in the filtration.
 For this reason, we consider the sequence of processes

-In analogy to \cite[Chapter 3]{carmona2018probabilistic2}, we call $\mathcal{W}^{p,n}$ \emph{lifted environment of population $p$}.
-As we are going to show below, lifting the environment $\w^n$ allows to guarantee the compatibility condition in the limit in distribution.
+In analogy to \cite[Chapter 3]{carmona2018probabilistic2}, we call $\mathcal{W}^{p,n}$ \emph{lifted environment of population $p$}, for $p=S,I$.
+As we are going to show below, lifting the environment $\w^n$ enables us to guarantee the compatibility condition in the limit in distribution.

 By Proposition \ref{prop:tightness}, the sequence $(\mathcal{W}^{p,n})_{n\in\N}$ is tight.
-As a consequence, we can consider a weak limit in $\mathcal{M}([0,T];\R^2)$.
+As a consequence, we can consider a weak limit in $\mathcal{M}([0,T],\R^2)$.
 The weak limit $\mathcal{W}^{p,\infty} = (\winf, Y^{p,\infty})$ admits a \cadlag version (\cite[Theorem 5.8]{kurtz1991random}).
-Let us point out that, for the moment, we cannot conclude that $Y^{p,\infty}$ is the adjoint process of the solution $X^{p,\infty}$ of the optimal control problem of the typical agent defined on $\setupinf$.
+We point out that, for the moment, we cannot conclude that $Y^{p,\infty}$ is the adjoint process of the solution $X^{p,\infty}$ of the optimal control problem of the typical agent defined on $\setupinf$.
 Indeed, since the compatibility condition is not yet guaranteed, we cannot define the optimal control problem on $\setupinf$.
-In particular, we first need to prove the following result.
+In particular, we first need to prove the following result.\footnote{In the proof of Lemma \ref{lemma: compatibility condition limit ocp}, we point out that Proposition \ref{prop: Xpinf satisfies FSDE} is used only to identify the limiting filtration and prove compatibility, not to prove the convergence of the sequence of controls.}